openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

 Create a [new openFrameworks project](http://www.openframeworks.cc/tutorials/introduction/002_projectGenerator.html) called HubbleMesh and save that image as 'stars.png' in your HubbleMesh/bin/data directory.

 Now we have some colorful, pixely goodness, but what rules should we use to transform those pixels into a mesh?
-We can start with points and work our way back to lines.
+We can start with drawing points and work our way up to drawing lines.
 Our image has a ton of stars, why don't we create some vertices where those stars are located?
-Once we do that, we can connect up nearby vertices with lines in order to create a spindly web our of our stars.
+Once we do that, we can connect up nearby vertices with lines in order to create a spindly web.

 First things first, let's load that image.
 Go into the main.cpp file and change the dimensions to match the dimensions of the image you just downloaded:
 ~~~.cpp